Overview

 computer, if so desired, by using Amiga Explorer.

-Using Disk Image Files in WinUAE
+Using Disk Image Files in WinUAE and WinFellow

 While the Amiga Forever player was designed to shield from the

-more complex configuration options of the underlying emulation
+diverse and more complex configuration options of the underlying emulation

-engines, it also supports manual WinUAE (and WinFellow) operations
+engines, it also supports manual WinUAE and WinFellow operations

 In general, Amiga disk image files are best used from the Amiga